Todd W. Eddins: Education

 Eddins received his Bachelor of Business Administration from the College of William & Mary in 1986 and he received his Juris Doctor from the William S. Richardson School of Law at the University of Hawaiʻi at Mānoa in 1991.
 While attending law school, Eddins was Executive Editor of the University of Hawaii Law Review.

 Legal career

-After graduating law school, he served as a law clerk for Justice Yoshimi Hayashi of the Hawaii Supreme Court.
-He later served as a deputy public defender from 1992–2004.
-He served in private practice from 2004–2010 and again from 2013–2017.
+After graduating law school, he served as a law clerk for Justice Yoshimi Hayashi of the Hawaiʻi Supreme Court.
+He later served as a deputy public defender from 1992 to 2004.
+He served in private practice from 2004 to 2010 and again from 2013 to 2017.